perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 1 - Introduction to Incident Management.md

 ### Resolution and Recovery
 - When resolution has been identified, it should be applied and tested
 - If satisfactory, a time and date stamp is recorded
-- Incident record must be updated with de
+- Incident record must be updated with details of action taken
+- Incident should be returned